Jugular Vein Compression

 All current cervical collars compress tightly on the jugular veins leading to:

-There are 6 neck movements to limit:
+These are the 6 neck movements to limit as shown above :